 While everyone is on alert, those of us living with heart disease seem to be at higher risk of developing COVID-19.
 Learn more about symptoms and how you can help yourself avoid the corona virus.

-At Mayo Clinic, I learned that until recently, most cardiac research over the past three decades has been done primarily with male participants, or with women participating in “statistically insignificant numbers’.
-Women do volunteer for hormone or breast cancer clinical trials – but we don’t seem as interested in participating in cardiac research.
+While at Mayo Clinic, I learned that until recently, most cardiac research over the past 3-4 decades has been done primarily with (white, middle-aged) male participants, or with women participating in “statistically insignificant numbers”.
+And it’s often not because big bad researchers are deliberately refusing to include women in their studies.
+Although women do volunteer for hormone or breast cancer clinical trials – what we call the ‘bikini approach’ to women’s health research – we do not seem as interested in participating in cardiac research.

-That doesn’t mean that treatments aren’t approved for women.
-But researchers know far less about how heart disease works in women, and how women may react to drugs and other treatments.
+That doesn’t mean that treatments aren’t approved for female heart patients.
+But researchers know far less about how heart disease develops in women, how diagnostic tests that were researched and developed in (white, middle-aged) men work or don’t work in women, and how women may react to drugs and other treatments.
 So when reading research reports, always consider the gender balance in the study methodology.

-♥ If you’re a heart attack survivor, please consider participating in the Mayo Clinic studies for survivors of Spontaneous Coronary Artery Dissection (SCAD).
+♥ Please consider participating in the Mayo Clinic studies for survivors of Spontaneous Coronary Artery Dissection (SCAD).

 ♥ And here’s how to make sense of medical research studies.